Cal Raleigh Player Props: Mariners vs. Yankees

 Cal Raleigh At The Plate

-- Raleigh has nine doubles, a triple, eight home runs and 20 walks while batting .238.
+- Raleigh is hitting .232 with nine doubles, a triple, eight home runs and 20 walks.

-- He has homered in 13.0% of his games this year, and 4.4% of his plate appearances.
+- Looking at the 47 games he has played this season, he's hit a long ball in six of them (12.8%), and in 4.3% of his trips to the dish.

-- Raleigh has picked up an RBI in 30.4% of his games this year, with more than one RBI in 15.2% of his games.
-He has also plated three or more runs in two contests.
+- In 14 games this year (29.8%), Raleigh has picked up an RBI, and in seven of those games (14.9%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

-- In 22 of 46 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 46.8% of his games this year, with two or more runs scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.